 Ines de La Fressange in Uniqlo, Kate Moss in TopShop, Valentino, Maison Margiela, Isabel Marant in H&M…

-My only advice for this solution: be there waiting long before the store open and stay very patient among the crazy crowd of fashionistas inside.
+To buy these, you are to be prepared for waiting long before the store open and stay very patient among the crazy crowd of fashionistas inside.
 I am not very fond of this solution.
 Just like sales: you’re about to buy anything but the good thing because of the rush and the few time allowed to you before everything has just disappeared…

-Each seasons, online stores as « LaRedoute » or « Les 3Suisses », also sell designer capsule store.
-Check on their sites.
+Each seasons, online stores as « LaRedoute » or « Les 3Suisses », also sell designer’s capsule collection.
+Check on their websites.

-6-We find « gold nugget » among popular French retail store
+6-We find « gold nugget » among affordable French clothing brands

-They are rather cheap and very popular: you can find them everywhere in France.
-Still, some offer good opportunities for the little pieces you won’t wear too long.
+They are cheap and very popular: you can find them everywhere in France.
+Some of them offer good opportunities for little pieces you won’t wear too long.
 Stay careful of the fabric (not too transparent), the cut… but as it’s not too expensive you can take more risks…

 Why not checking their webstores:

-For clothes: Etam, Naf Naf, Promod, Pimkie, Kookai, Sinequanone, Caroll, Camaieu, Balsamik…
+For clothes: Monoprix, Etam, Naf Naf, Promod, Pimkie, Kookai, Sinequanone, Caroll, Camaieu, Balsamik…

 For shoes: Minelli, André, Eram, Jonak, Cosmo Paris, San Marina, Bocage…